permui/MeSQL/README.md

 # MeSQL

 This is the course project of _**Database System**_ in Zhejiang University, completed independently in my first undergraduate year.
-The primary aim of this project is to design a basic Database Management System that is **efficient, modular, low coupling and extensible**.
+The primary aim of this project is to design a basic Database Management System that is efficient and extensible.

 ## Some Short Stories